-Discovering the exploitation of a security flaw in WhatsApp.
+Discovery of a security flaw in WhatsApp operating.

-A recent financial times article indicates that a security flaw has enabled the installation of the Pegasus spy software on a Smartphone.
+a recent Financial Times article indicates that a security flaw allowed the installation of Pegasus spy software on a smartphone.

-The exploitation of a security flaw on WhatsApp is therefore proven.
-Pegasus is a spy software for Apple iOS devices.
+The exploitation of a security flaw on WhatsApp is therefore proven to be.
+Pegasus is spyware for Apple iOS devices.
 It allows you to have remote access to your device to read and collect your personal information.
-Pegasus allows you to have complete control over your device.
-So it can locate you, listen and record your conversations, but also recover all your passwords.
+Pegasus gives you complete control over your device.
+So it can locate you, listen to and record your conversations, but also get all your passwords back.

-According to Wikipedia, This software is controversial because if the contracts stipulate a strictly legal use of this technology (criminal investigations such as the one that led to the arrest of the drug Baron El Chapo), It is used by dictatorships intelligence agencies.
-It infects telephones in 45 country and is used by some thirty Governments.
+According to Wikipedia, This software is controversial because if the contracts stipulate a strictly legal use of this technology (criminal investigations such as the one that led to the arrest of drug lord El Chapo), it is used by intelligence agencies of dictatorships.
+It infects phones in 45 and is used by some 30 governments.

-A flaw in WhatsApp has been used to spy on Smartphones remotely
+A flaw in WhatsApp was used to spy on smartphones remotely

-It was enough to initiate a VoIP call to cause the installation of Pegasus, a particularly effective spying software, used by Governments and law enforcement authorities around the world.
-An email update is available.
+It was enough to initiate a VoIP call to cause the installation of Pegasus, particularly effective spying software, used by governments and law enforcement around the world.
+A email update is available.